burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 - Or /assets/sound/desktop/[4 different bank files].bank
 - But the game can't locate them in either one.
 This is probably due to the fact FMOD isn't officially supported on GX.GAMES (VM), and I have no idea how to fix this or even where to start, so I doubt seeing sound working anytime in the foreseeable future.
+- It also could be because it disables extensions by default, like previously stated in Game Frame Misplacement, and/or it fails to start FMOD ( Initializing FMOD: 0 ), but I'm not sure if that means that it fails to Initialize, as it still calls for the .bank files

 ## Knight Peppino Crash
 This crash occurs when hitting a wall as Knight Peppino when sliding.
 Also don't really know why it isn't working, but it does seem to be a problem with spr_knightpep_bump and its associated scripts, as the sprite never renders.
 Hopefully this